 A better diet and lifestyle might inspire your genes to behave differently.

 The scientific name for this is genetic expression: the way your genes express themselves in response to your environment, diet, lifestyle, and mindset.
 Depending on which of your genes are expressed, and how – you can be healthy, energized, and glowing.
 Alternatively, you might be loaded down with a whole slew of symptoms: obesity, anxiety, depression, acne, headaches, fatigue, achy joints, poor digestion.
 If your genes act dirty enough, you might even face such serious conditions as autoimmune disorders, diabetes, heart disease, and cancer.

 Once again, your Clean Genes Protocol comes to the rescue.
 If you give your genes the diet and lifestyle that they need, they’ll act clean instead of dirty, and you can optimize your health, your mental outlook, and your life.”

 As you can see Dr Lynch’s book is incredibly powerful.
 To learn more about his Clean Genes Protocol, make sure you grab a copy hereof Ben’s book Dirty Genes.

-Whether we are talking about genes that are dirty when we are born or genes that become dirty over time – our ENVIRONMENT and LIFESTYLE hold the power.
-Just like we saw with the twin studies where young identical twins are epigenetically indistinguishable during the early years of life, yet older identical twins exhibit remarkable differences in their overall genetic profile (in their DNA methylation patterns) which affects the expression of their genes1 it all comes back to environment.
-Your environment or the environment of your parents or grandparents.
+Whether we are talking about genes that are dirty when we are born, or genes that become dirty over time – our ENVIRONMENT and LIFESTYLE hold the power in the vast majority of disease processes.
+Just like we saw with the twin studies where young identical twins are epigenetically indistinguishable during the early years of life, yet older identical twins exhibit remarkable differences in their overall genetic profile (in their DNA methylation patterns) which affects the expression of their genes1 -it all comes back to environment.

 This is a clear reminder of just how mindful we need to be with the lifestyle decisions we make.